athirazizi/RayTracing/README.md

 };
 ```

 The purpose of this class is to input a scene description, for the 3D world that we are trying to render.
-The output would be an image which holds the pixels that the renderer has produced which describes that scene.
+The output is an image which holds the pixels that the renderer has produced which describes that scene.

 For now we will have a default constructor: